Tools that fit your needs

 Receive real time bus schedules by text message 1

 Dial 52786 (LASTM), then enter your bus line number and bus stop code in the message box (separate the bus line number from the bus stop code with a space).
+If you would like to receive the schedule for front-ramp buses, add the letter a after the stop code.

 You’re at a bus stop at the corner of boulevard René-Lévesque and Beaver Hall (bus stop code 52627) and you want to know at what times the next eastbound 435 Express du Parc/Côte-des-Neiges buses will arrive.